Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: System Model and Two-stage Sensing

 where $d$ is the antenna spacing and $\lambda$ represents the wave length.
 Thus, the channel matrix with $P$ clutter patches is defined as

 where $\epsilon_{l,i}(n)$ denotes the reflecting coefficient of the $i$th clutter patch observed by the $l$th TMT, which is assumed to follow a complex Gaussian distribution with zero mean and variance $\sigma_{l,i}^2$ \cite{akdeniz2014millimeter}. $\phi_{i}$ denotes the AOD of the $i$th clutter patch from the BS and $\theta_{l,i}$ represents the AOA of the $i$th clutter patch to the $l$th TMT.
-Here, we omit the paths reflected more than one time.
-These $P$ clutter patches come from two sources: 1) the strong scatter points\footnote{ They include the building shown in Fig. \ref{fig_systemstructure} and the LoS between the BS and TMTs, if any.}, and 2) the UEs.
+Here, we omit the paths that are reflected more than one time.
+These $P$ clutter patches come from two sources: 1) the UEs, and 2) the strong scatter points near UEs.
 Note that the reflecting coefficient of the UEs may be low, but the transmit power towards the UEs is high.
 Therefore, the echoes from the UEs can not be neglected.
-Note that $\mathbf{y}_{c,l}(n), n=1,2,\cdots,N$ are independent and identically distributed (i.i.d) with respect to $n$, due to the i.i.d., communication signals.
+Note that $\mathbf{y}_{c,l}(n), n=1,2,\cdots,N,$ are independent and identically distributed (i.i.d) with respect to $n$, due to the i.i.d. communication signals.

 For ease of illustration, we rewrite (\ref{yl}) as